anywhichway/nano-memoize/README.md

 # Release History (reverse chronological order)

+2019-09-25 v1.1.7 Manually created an IE 11 compatible version by removing arrow functions and replacing Object.assign with a custom function.
+Minor size increase from 660 to 780 Brotli bytes.
+Also eliminated complex `bind` approach in favor of closures.
+The latest v8 engine handles closures as fast as bound arguments for our case and we are not as concerned with older browser performace (particularly given how fast the code is anyway).
+Converted for loops to run in reverse, which for our case is faster (but is not always guranteed to be faster).

 2019-09-17 v1.1.6 Added a manually transpiled es5_ie11.html file with an Object.assign polyfill to the test directory to verify compatibility with IE11.
 Modified unit tests so they are ES5 compatible.
 All tests pass.
-Addes `sideEffects=false` to package.json.
+Added `sideEffects=false` to package.json.

 2019-06-28 v1.1.5 Improved documentation.
 Updated version of `micro-memoize` used for benchmark testing.
 No code changes.